 Lada Vesta also belongs to the B-segment, but is positioned as a more modern and prestigious sedan with an updated design and an expanded set of amenities.
 In this class, it will have to compete with models such as Toyota Vios and Hyundai Accent.

 Additional questions are raised by the initial stage of the formation of an official distribution network, which may complicate warranty and service maintenance.
-All this is happening against the background of fierce competition from Japanese, Korean and Chinese brands that have long been firmly established in the Vietnamese market.
+All this is happening against the background of fierce competition from Japanese, Korean and Chinese brands that have long been firmly represented in the Vietnamese market.